vyfor/cord.nvim/wiki/MIGRATION.md

 - Problem count
 - ToggleTerm handling

 These can now be implemented using hooks and custom functions.
+See [examples](EXAMPLES.md).

 ## 🎨 Function-Based Customization